istio/istio.io/content/en/about/contribute/github/index.md

 Active content development takes place using the master branch of the `istio/istio.io` repository.
-On the day of an Istio release, we create a release branch from master for that release.
+On the day of an Istio release, we create a release branch of master for that release.
 The following button takes you to the repository on GitHub:

 <a class="btn"